-manager = APIManager(app, session=mysession)
+manager = flask.ext.restless.APIManager(app, session=mysession)

 Third, create the API endpoints which will be accessible to web clients:

 Note that you can specify which HTTP methods are available for each API endpoint.
 There are several more customization options; for more information, see Customizing the ReSTful interface.